Change Management for People and Organizations22 September, 2020 2020-11-30 16:18

 Conceived by Prosci CEO Jeff Hiatt, it allows us to see where and why a change is not working well.

 Addressing change using the ADKAR model will help you create an effective plan.
-If the change is failing, the model can immediately diagnose where the process is failing and take the most effective corrective actions accordingly.
+If the change is failing, the model can immediately diagnose where the process is failing and consequently take the most effective corrective actions.

 When your organization undertakes projects or initiatives to improve performance, seize opportunities, or address key issues, this requires change; changes in processes, job functions, organizational structures, and types and uses of technology.